afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

   including switches and rotary encoders.
 GPIO expanders are interfaced through standard serial-communication protocols ([I2C](https://es.wikipedia.org/wiki/I%C2%B2C) or [SPI](https://es.wikipedia.org/wiki/Serial_Peripheral_Interface)).

+- **Slave DevKit board**.
+If a single DevKit board does not have enough GPIO pins, two or more will.
+  A "master" board would coordinate the others ("slaves") using the I2C or UART buses.
+  The total count of GPIO pins depends on each DevKit.
+Unfortunately, the total count of "slave" boards would be limited by the power source.
+  Those additional GPIO pins could be used by any input hardware, including switches, rotary encoders, and other input hardware.

 ### Analog circuits

 There are some articles in the Internet claiming a lot of switches in a single pin.
 It may work in a circuit simulator or in a specific application but, in global terms, **they don't work properly**.
 I came to this conclusion after a lot of testing.
 Analog circuits may seem a good idea, but they **fail** to identify the correct inputs due to: